-The Company's Bid Universe metric estimates active public competitions in Canada and the United States and attempts to provide an overall indication of anticipated heavy-duty transit bus and motor coach public sector market demand.
-It is a point-in-time snapshot of: (i) EUs in active competitions, defined as all requests for proposals received by the Company and in process of review plus bids submitted by the Company and awaiting customer action, and (ii) management's forecast of expected EUs to be placed out for competition over the next five years.
+Company and awaiting customer action, and (ii) management's forecast of expected EUs to be placed out for competition over the next five years.
 See "Risk Factors - Risks Related to General Economic and Market Factors - The Company's business is affected by economic factors and adverse developments in economic conditions which could have an adverse effect on the demand for the Company's products and the results of its operations".

-APTA reports that the average fleet age of heavy-duty transit buses in the US has decreased from 8.0 years in 2011 to 7.3 years in 2016 4.
-Management believes that other than the Company's Bid Universe (discussed above), and the change in fleet age, there are no reliable high-level indicators of the health of funding for transit bus purchases.
+APTA reports that the average fleet age of transit buses in the U.S. has remained constant at approximately seven years in 20174.
+Management believes that other than the Company's Bid Universe (discussed above), and lack of reduction in fleet age, there are no reliable high-level indicators of the health of funding for transit bus purchases.

-Based on the Company's existing Bid Universe, management continues to anticipate that in 2019 bus procurement activity throughout the United States and Canada should remain stable based on aging fleets, improved overall economic conditions, expected customer fleet replacement plans, new technology introductions and active or anticipated procurements.
+Based on the Company's existing Bid Universe, management continues to anticipate that in 2020 bus procurement activity throughout the United States and Canada should remain stable based on aging fleets, improved overall economic conditions, expected customer fleet replacement plans, new technology introductions and active or anticipated procurements.
 See "Risk Factors - General Economic and Market Factors - Funding may not continue to be available to the Company's customers at current levels or at all" and "Risk Factors - Risks Related to General Economic and Market Factors - The Company's business is affected by economic factors and adverse developments in economic conditions which could have an adverse effect on the demand for the Company's products and the results of its operations".